Our Perfect Road Trip Car: Cross Country in a Kia Sorento

 5) She's Perfect

-Well, that's about it.
-Other than that, she's the perfect road trip car.
+OK.
+She's not perfect, but pretty darn close.
 Roomy, comfortable, lots of convenient advances and the ability to get you places that lesser vehicles fear to tread.
 We spent 31 days exploring thirteen states in this beautiful Kia Sorento, and my only regret is that we couldn't keep her.

 Thank you, Kia, for making my dream come true, in such stylish, comfortable, and reliable fashion.